 Last but not least, putting competitive pricing strategies to good use can make a big difference to your online sales and marketing performance.
 There’s a wide variety of different pricing strategies you can use, including:

 - And more

-The best pricing strategies to include in your marketing plan will depend on a number of different factors including how long you’ve been in business, how much competition your store has, the operation costs that need to be covered, your target locales, and so on.
-Of course, one of the main goals of choosing a pricing strategy to fit your marketing plan is to draw in more customers.
+The best pricing strategies to include in your e-commerce marketing plan will depend on a number of different factors including how long you’ve been in business, how much competition your store has, the operation costs that need to be covered, your target locales, and so on.
+Of course, one of the main goals of choosing a pricing strategy to fit your own ecommerce marketing budget and plan, is to draw in more customers.
 That being the case, you may find that penetration pricing or psychological pricing will work better than pricing strategies like skimming or cost-plus pricing.

-As is often the case, you’ll need to do some research and trial-and-error before you finally find which pricing strategy brings your business the results you’re aiming for.
+As is often the case, you’ll need to do some research and trial-and-error before you finally find which pricing strategy brings your business the results and customer satisfaction you’re aiming for.

 Try new online marketing methods